famjean/R_functions_depository/Meta-Analysis.md

 Table of contents
 -----------------
 1/ Function to convert tau and rho in r and to compute Fisher Z score.
 2/ Function to compute power
+3/ Function to perform meta-analysis with studies with missing data

 ---------------------------------------------------------------------------------------------------